killghost15/MultimediaFate/README.md

+João Mendonça
+Paulo Sérgio

+Requirements,
+have installed node and npm

-Run "npm install" then "gulp dev"
+Run "npm install" inside this dir then "npm start"